ronnmabunga/simple-monolithic-user-api-demo/README.md

 # License

-    This project is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE.
+    This project is licensed under the GNU GENERAL PUBLIC LICENSE.